 Online Method

-Opening an NPS online is easy and quick.
-You can click on the BUY NPS button on the HDFC Pension Website and submit the registration form and KYC documents.
+Opening an NPS account online is easy and quick.
+You can click on the BUY NPS button on the HDFC Pension website and submit the registration form and KYC documents.
 You will then be redirected to a payment gateway to make your initial contribution towards opening the National Pension System account.

 At HDFC Pension, we have a seamless NPS registration platform to process all your financial and non-financial transactions.
+You can open your NPS account with the CRA of your choice.

-Investing in the National Pension System is an excellent way to secure your post-retirement life
+Investing in the National Pension System is an excellent way to secure your post-retirement life and remain financially independent throughout your life.